 Your travel insurance should cover your medical costs and help you get home when you’re well again - assuming you didn't travel against FCO advice and you had the right cover.

-Before you go on holiday, the most important thing to do is speak to your insurer.
+The most important thing to do is speak to your insurer before you go on holiday.
 They’ll be able to tell you whether you have a decent amount of cover for any eventuality that might happen.

 It’s impossible to predict what will happen next.
 But if you’re considering booking a holiday for the future, and want insurance, the kind of cover you need depends on whether you’ve booked a package holiday or have booked your flights and accommodation separately.

 That’s because, if you book a package holiday, you should have ATOL or ABTA protection and your travel agent should refund you.
 If you are considering booking a holiday now, speak to your travel agent and make sure you’re comfortable that they’ll let you cancel, or reschedule, if needs be.